manuelcmachado/FeatureEngineering/README.md

-# FeatureEngineering
+# ML Feature Engineering

-A Python module useful for feature engineer your data before feeding it to a Machine Learning model.
+Creating modules useful for feature engineering your data before feeding it to a Machine Learning model using Python as a tool do get the job done.

+## Content of this Repository: